MAPE-15/Convolutional-Neural-Network/CNN_FROM_SCRATCH/README.md

 ## Training
-To train the model, first all images of facial expressions are extracted.
+To train the model, first for each facial expression a bunch of images are read and converted to normalized numpy arrays adn their labels.
-Facial expression label names are converted into labels, these lables are one-hot encoded vector representations of the label names.
+Label names (like "happy", "sad", etc...) are converted into labels, these labels are one-hot encoded vector representations of the label names.
-From each facial expression image, the facial landmark is created, which will be the input to the model.
+The input into the model will be the image numpy arrays, the output is a one-hot vector representing a predicted facial expression.

 ## Convolutional Layers
 Convolution layers consists of multiple filters / kernels.